bottomless-archive-project/library-of-alexandria/README.md

 3. **Document content**: ...
 3. **Staging area**: A temporary location where the collected documents placed for post processing before going to the archive.
 4. **Source**: ...
+5. **Failure rate**: How many documents fail to download compared to the successfully downloaded ones.